FlagMyLease

 2. "Tenant responsible for all repairs."
 Conflicts with the non-waivable habitability warranty.

 3. "Lease terminates automatically upon any violation."
 Maine's eviction process requires proper notice (7 days for nonpayment under §6002).
 Automatic termination bypassing this process may not be enforceable.
-See the 7 Lease Clauses guide for more on eviction-related traps.
+See the 7 common lease clauses guide for more on eviction-related traps.

 Practical Steps for Maine Renters